Introduction to Qualitative Research

 Instructor:

-Dr Emma Mitchell is a Postdoctoral Research Fellow at the Institute for Culture and Society, Western Sydney University.
+Dr Emma Mitchell is a Macquarie University Research Fellow in the Macquarie School of Social Sciences.
 She is an experienced teacher and has taught undergraduate, postgraduate, and intensive Bloc mode courses at the University of Sydney and Macquarie University.
 Emma has designed and convened undergraduate and specialist courses on qualitative inquiry in the social sciences and conducted qualitative research across multiple ARC and partner-funded projects.
-Emma's research is concentrated on social policy and the study of everyday life, with an emphasis on cultural diversity in welfare and housing.
+Emma's research has used inclusive methodologies to explore culturally and linguistically diverse contexts of poverty, welfare, and housing precarity, with a focus on the everyday forms of care that enable survival and make life liveable in hardship.
+Her current research uses child-focused, creative methods to investigate how children’s care activities help sustain low-income families.

 Course dates: Monday 20 January 2020 - Friday 24 January 2020